A graphical multi-fidelity Gaussian process model, with application to emulation of heavy-ion collisions: Introduction

-However, there is a key limitation of the above methods: they presume the multi-fidelity nature of simulations forms a sequence from lowest to highest fidelity.
-This may not be the case for complex scientific problems.
+There is, however, a key limitation for the above methods: they presume the multi-fidelity data can be \textit{ranked from lowest to highest fidelity}.
+This may not be the case in complex scientific problems.
 Take, e.g., the heavy-ion collision framework in \cite{everett2021multisystem} for simulating the quark-gluon plasma, the state of nuclear matter that once filled the Universe shortly after the Big Bang, and that can now be produced and explored in collisions of heavy nuclei.
-This simulation consists of three stages, as shown in Figure \ref{fig:intro_flowchart}.
+This \textit{multi-stage} simulation consists of three stages, as shown in Fig. \ref{fig:intro_flowchart}.
 For each stage, the physicists choose one of several potential models (some more accurate but time-consuming, others less accurate but quick), resulting in many ways to perform the full plasma simulation.
-Here, it may be difficult to rank different simulation strategies in a sequence from lowest to highest fidelity, since some may be more accurate for one stage but less accurate for another.
+Here, it is difficult to rank different simulation strategies in a sequence from lowest to highest fidelity, since some may be more accurate for one stage but less accurate for another.
 For example, a physicist may choose the combination $A_1+B_3+C_2$ as the high-fidelity simulator $H$ for a study, and use $A_1+B_1+C_2$ and $A_1+B_2+C_1$ as two lower-fidelity approximations $L_1$ and $L_2$.
 To apply existing models, one may have to either (i) \textit{ignore} data from certain simulators to achieve an ordering from lowest to highest fidelity, or (ii) \textit{impose} an artificial ordering which is not justified by the science.
-As we shall see later, both approaches do not make full use of the underlying multi-fidelity structure, and thus may not achieve good predictive performance given a computational budget.
+As we shall see later, both approaches do not make full use of the underlying multi-fidelity structure, and thus may not achieve good predictive performance given a limited computing budget.